 EARLY EDUCATIONAL INSTITUTIONS FOR WOMEN IN OTTOMAN TURKEY

-Subsequently the course was extended, first to two years and then to three, and the subjects taught increased with the addition of Turkish reading, teaching methods and music.
+Subsequently the degree length was extended, first to two years and then to three, and the subjects taught increased with the addition of Turkish reading, teaching methods and music.
 Teaching methods were taught by Ayse Sidika Hanim and music by Refika Hanim.
 Gradually the number of pupils also increased, and the college divided into two sections for primary teachers and junior high schools teachers respectively.
 Although the male teachers appointed to the college were all elderly, they were not permitted to converse with the female teachers or pupils, and were escorted from their studies to the classrooms.
 Even during lessons, male teachers were not permitted to come eye to eye with their pupils.
-At a time when for a woman to reveal her face to any man other than close relatives was regarded as improper, this was not regarded as strange, however, and girls who dreamed of pursuing a career longed to enter the school.
+At a time when it was regarded as improper for a woman to reveal her face to any man other than close relatives, this was not seen as strange.
+Despite any cultural idiosyncrasies, young girls dreamt of admission into the school, a place where they could propel their futures and, someday, careers.

 In 1895 the college moved to Mahrukîzade House in Koska, and in 1903 Arabic, Persian, composition, health, housekeeping and handwork lessons were added to the curriculum.
 By 1911 the college had trained 737 teachers, and now began to accept boarders from the provinces.
 In 1912 the college moved to Dervis Pasa House in Çapa, but this burned down shortly afterwards, and for two years the college was housed in temporary premises until moving to a magnificent new building of its own in Çapa.
 The façade and some parts of the interior were decorated with Kütahya tiles and ornamental plasterwork, and over the door the inscription read Dârülmuallimât-i Aliye (Higher Teacher Training College for Girls).